 Emma Thompson has shared her mental health advice and 20 tips of her own that help her cope with depression.
-The essay, which was published by The Sunday Times, is taken from Scarlett Curtis’ upcoming book, It’s Not OK To Be Blue (and Other Lies).
+The essay, which was published by The Sunday Times, is taken from Scarlett Curtis’s book, It’s Not OK To Be Blue (and Other Lies).

-Thompson is just one of a handful of well-known names that have contributed to Curtis’ book.
-Game of Thrones star Emilia Clarke shares an essay on dealing with anxiety while awaiting brain surgery to treat her aneurysm; while actress Lena Dunham has opened up about her experience checking herself into a mental healthcare facility.
+Thompson is just one of a handful of well-known names who contributed to Curtis’s book.
+Game of Thrones star Emilia Clarke shared an essay on dealing with anxiety while awaiting brain surgery to treat her aneurysm; while actress Lena Dunham opened up about her experience checking herself into a mental healthcare facility.

 Her list of 20 tips – or ‘recipes’ – as she refers to the list, was inspired by English writer, Sydney Smith.
 Thomson has reworked Smith’s own advice on mental health and added her own points to come up with the list featured in It’s Not OK To Be Blue (and Other Lies).

 At the top of her list, Thompson’s first rule is to ‘live as enjoyably as you can within financial reason’.

 Within the list, Thompson stresses the importance of spending time with good friends.
 “See as much as you can of the friends who like you, support you and make you laugh,” the actress suggests.
 “See as little as you can of the friends who judge you, compare you to others and tire you (and don’t pretend you don’t know who they are),” she adds.

 Thompson suggests applying the same rules to casual acquaintances.
 “If your instincts tell you they are toxic, walk away and don’t look back,” she writes.

 “Do not under any circumstances or for any reason at any time compare yourself to anyone else.”

 “Listen to David Attenborough.”